College Mission

 Philip Graham Ryken became Wheaton’s eighth president in 2010, the College’s Sesquicentennial Year.
 The third Wheaton president to graduate from the College, Dr. Ryken previously served as Senior Minister of Philadelphia’s historic Tenth Presbyterian Church and as a Wheaton College Trustee from October 2006.

 President Ryken's commitment to strengthen Wheaton’s focus as a teaching and mentoring institution while encouraging Christian scholarship has been informed by a lifetime of learning and a love for the liberal arts.
-With his Senior Administrative Cabinet and Wheaton's academic deans, in the first years of his presidency he led the campus to focus attention and resources on four Strategic Priorities to strengthen Wheaton's mission:
+With his Senior Administrative Cabinet and Wheaton's academic deans, he led the campus to focus attention and resources on four Strategic Priorities to strengthen Wheaton's mission:

-In support of these priorities, the College successfully completed the From the Heart, For the Kingdom capital campaign, exceeding the $175M campaign goal, with total gifts and commitments of $187 million.
+In support of these priorities, the College successfully completed the From the Heart, For the Kingdom capital campaign, with total gifts and commitments of $187 million.

 Beginning in the fall semester of 2016, the new “Christ at the Core” curriculum included a First Year Seminar for Freshmen, an Advanced Integrative Seminar in faith and learning, broad course offerings in the Christian liberal arts and sciences, and a senior capstone for graduates to reflect on their liberal arts experience and prepare for kingdom service after graduating from Wheaton.

 The College continues to deepen ethnic diversity by seeking creative ways to celebrate cultural differences and pursue racial unity.
 In 2018, the College welcomed a cabinet-level officer for promoting racial reconciliation and advancing intercultural understanding.
-Also, an inaugural Chief Enrollment Management Officer was hired to help Wheaton recruit a diverse, talented, world-class student body.
+Also, an inaugural Chief Enrollment Management Officer was hired to help Wheaton recruit a diverse, talented, world-class student body, which now comes from more than fifty countries.

-The first phase of the Armerding Center for Music and the Arts was dedicated in November 2017.
+The first phase of the Armerding Center for Music and the Arts was completed in 2017.
 In 2020 the College dedicated a 648-seat concert hall with an atrium entrance and choral rehearsal room.

-In addition to responding to the global pandemic, in 2020 the College considered its fiscal health in light of changing demographics and the rising cost of residential higher education.
-Led by senior leadership in the Academic and Operations/Finance divisions, the College assessed and affirmed academic and co-curricular programs to strengthen the core commitments of Wheaton College in the coming decade through an institutional plan, Thunder, Stronger, that resulted in strategic reductions to the annual budget, while at the same time securing a $1.5M in strategic investments.
+Following the global COVID-19 pandemic, the College considered its fiscal health in light of changing demographics and the rising cost of residential higher education.
+Led by senior leadership in Academics, Finance, and Operations, the College assessed and affirmed academic and co-curricular programs to strengthen its core commitments, resulting in strategic reductions to the annual budget while at the same time securing $1.5M in annual strategic investments.

-In July 2021, the College launched the quiet phase of a five-year comprehensive capital campaign, "Faithfully Forward," with a total goal of $225M to fund strategic priorities.
-Goals include Scholarships ($70M), a new Learning Commons and comprehensive renovation of the Library ($54M), expansion and renovation of key Athletics and Fitness Facilities ($23M), investments in spiritual formation resources and staff, internship assistance, and the Graduate School Impact Fund.
+In 2021 the College also launched the quiet phase of a comprehensive capital campaign, "Faithfully Forward," with a total goal of $225M to fund strategic priorities—since raised to $275M.
+Goals include Scholarships ($70M), a new Learning Commons and comprehensive renovation of the Library ($57M), expansion and renovation of key Athletics and Fitness Facilities ($23M), investments in work and ministry internships, the Graduate School Impact Fund, and investments in the College's spiritual formation framework: Life with God Together.

-In 2022, the College expanded its orientation program, Wheaton Passage, to provide all new incoming students an opportunity before beginning classes to form friendships, spend time with professors, and grow in their relationship to God.
-Students choose one of four tracks in the Upper Peninsula wilderness, HoneyRock's leadership training center in northern Wisconsin, The Center for Urban Engagement in Chicago's Woodlawn neighborhood, and the greater Wheaton area.
+In 2022 the College expanded its orientation program, Wheaton Passage, to provide all new incoming students an opportunity before beginning classes to form friendships, spend time with professors, and grow in their relationship to God.
+Students choose one of three tracks in the Wisconsin wilderness, at HoneyRock's leadership training center in northern Wisconsin, or at Wheaton in Chicago in the Windy City's Woodlawn neighborhood.

 Status and Accreditation